ChandanE38/ChatAppNew/DEPLOYMENT_CHECKLIST.md

 **Solution**: Remove the `experimental` property from vercel.json.
 Vercel does not allow using the `experimental` property in the configuration.
 If you need features like optimized function deployment or cold start prevention, check Vercel's documentation for officially supported configuration options.

+### Error: Invalid request: should NOT have additional property `protection`

+**Solution**: Remove the `protection` property from vercel.json.
+Vercel does not allow using the `protection` property in the configuration.
+If you need to implement security headers, check Vercel's documentation for officially supported methods to add security headers to your deployment.

 ### Error: Build Failed

 **Possible Solutions**: